Billie Piper: Personal life

 Piper married television presenter Chris Evans in a secret ceremony at the Little Church of the West in Paradise, Nevada near Las Vegas on 6 May 2001 after six months of dating.
-Their marriage attracted much comment because Piper was 18 and Evans was 35.
-The couple separated in 2004, and divorced in May 2007.
+Their marriage attracted additional attention due to Piper being 18 years old to Evans's 35.
+The couple separated in 2004, and amicably divorced in May 2007, stressing that they remain friends.

 Piper married actor Laurence Fox on 31 December 2007, at St Mary's Church in Easebourne, West Sussex.
-They have two sons: Winston James was born on 21 October 2008, and Eugene Pip was born on 5 April 2012.
-By 24 March 2016, the pair had separated after eight years of marriage.
-No third party was involved in the separation.
-On 12 May 2016, Piper and Fox divorced.
+They have two sons.
+Piper was granted a divorce in May 2016.

 Piper began dating Johnny Lloyd, the frontman of Tribes, in 2016.
-Their daughter, Tallulah, was born on 2 January 2019.
+Their daughter was born on 2 January 2019.
+The couple separated in 2023.